Wegmans

 Wegmans Food Markets, Inc. is a privately held American supermarket chain.

-As of late 2024, Wegmans has 111 stores in nine states (New York, Pennsylvania, New Jersey, Maryland, Massachusetts, Virginia, North Carolina, Connecticut, and Delaware) and the District of Columbia.
+As of early 2026, Wegmans had 114 stores in nine states (New York, Pennsylvania, New Jersey, Maryland, Massachusetts, Virginia, North Carolina, Connecticut, and Delaware) and the District of Columbia.

-It is headquartered in Gates, New York, but was founded on January 30, 1916, in Rochester, New York.
+It is headquartered in Gates, New York, and was founded on January 30, 1916, in Rochester, New York.
 Wegmans has appeared on Fortunes annual "100 Best Companies to Work For" list since the list first appeared in 1998.
-The company has been listed among the top four on the "100 Best Companies to Work For" list since 2016, but as of 2022, the company has been listed among the top six.
+The company has been listed among the top four on the "100 Best Companies to Work For" list since 2016, but as of 2022, the company was listed among the top six.

 The largest Wegmans store is located in DeWitt, New York, and measures about 160000 sqft.
-Wegmans smallest store is located in East Rochester, New York, on Fairport Road, measuring 53000 sqft.
+Wegmans' smallest store is located in East Rochester, New York, on Fairport Road, measuring 53000 sqft.

 History

 Wegmans is a privately owned company, founded in 1916 by brothers John and Walter Wegman as the Rochester Fruit and Vegetable Company.
 Originally started as a produce cart, the first store opened in 1917 at 72 West Main St. in Rochester, New York.
 Wegmans is headquartered in the Rochester suburb of Gates.
 Danny Wegman is the chairman.
 His daughter, Colleen Wegman, has been president and CEO since 2017; his other daughter, Nicole Wegman, is senior vice president.
-Danny's father, Robert Wegman, who died in 2006, was the previous chairman, and was the son of co-founder Walter Robert Wegman was a pioneer in the retail food business, as well as a generous donor to educational institutions and other charities.
+Danny's father, Robert Wegman, who died in 2006, was the previous chairman, and was the son of co-founder Walter.
+Robert Wegman was a pioneer in the retail food business, as well as a generous donor to educational institutions and other charities.
 On January 30, 2016, Wegmans celebrated its one hundredth anniversary.

 The Wegmans are a Roman Catholic family and have been active in donating to Roman Catholic causes.
 Robert B. Wegman and Peggy Wegman have donated millions of dollars to Roman Catholic schools in the Diocese of Rochester.
 The National Catholic Register has praised Wegmans for being one example of "a cadre of privately held companies that have put into practice the Catholic social vision" that human dignity is of greater importance than private profit, claiming that the Wegmans business philosophy "came from the lesson the Sisters of Mercy taught [Robert B. Wegman] as a boy in Catholic elementary school."
 John H. Garvey, former president of the Catholic University of America, delivered a speech about the Catholic origins of Wegmans at the Religious Freedom & Business Foundation's 2022 gala.

 Wegmans eliminated plastic bags from all of its locations by the end of 2022, with paper bags available for a charge of five cents per bag.